Code-Institute-Submissions/gameshow-m1/README.md

 What is the visual language? |	Colour as per gaming norms, layout is sparse but informative, Fonts as per media display standard, images are clear and pop to the user
 What is the economy? |	The most important user/owner elements are easily recognised Readability and consistency |	Using contrasting styles and font structure, consistent across the site

+### _Who/ What/ How_
+**Who is it for?** Fans of the gamers online streaming channel

+**What is it for?** A hub of all the activity related to their channel along with add-ons such as recommending a game, or getting in touch

+**How will it achieve this?** By presenting my upcoming streams/games/future games on a mobile-friendly responsive site for fans to peruse

+### _User Stories_
+There has been a massive increase in professional game streamers on Twitch & YouTube over the past few years.
+Whilst technology has aided this, very few streamers provide information on games they are currently playing or when their next stream will be.
+Twitch & YouTube do not notify fans of a channel when the next stream will be, and there is a chance I will miss it.
+Hence, I want a site independent of the streaming platforms where I can easily:
+1. See what my favourite streamer is playing
+2. See when the next stream is
+3. See what their thoughts are regarding their favourite games
+4. Recommend a game I think the streamer would be fun playing, I want to be able to recommend this without simply commenting on YouTube
+5. Follow the site links easily